FAQs

 Tenute Leano (first stop & U-turn)

-Hotel Villa Romana
+Hotel Villa Romana (second stop)

-Piazza Armerina Centre
+Piazza Armerina Centre (third stop)

-Hotel Gangi
+Hotel Gangi (fourth stop)

-GH Hotel (final stop)
+GH Hotel (fith and final stop)

 Taxis & Other Transport (After the Party)